galaxyproject/training-material/topics/introduction/tutorials/sql-basic/tutorial.md

-Notice that three entries --- one in the `Visited` table, and two in the `Survey` table --- don't contain any actual data, but instead have a special `-null-` entry: we'll return to these missing values.
+Notice that three entries --- one in the `Visited` table, and two in the `Survey` table --- don't contain any actual data, but instead have a special `None` entry: we'll return to these missing values.

 For now,